LOANS / LEASES AND ALLOWANCE FOR CREDIT LOSSES

 Loan Purchases and Sales

-The following table summarizes significant portfolio loan purchase and sale activity for the three-month periods ended March 31, 2016 and 2015.
+The following table summarizes portfolio loan purchase and sale activity for the three-month and nine-month periods ended September 30, 2015 and 2014.
 The table below excludes mortgage loans originated for sale.

 NALs and Past Due Loans